stackrox/k8s-cves/README.md

 This repository is meant to be a single source of truth for Kubernetes-related CVEs.
-The data gathered here is meant to be as up-to-date as possible (ideally within minutes of a new CVE release).
+The data gathered here is meant to be as up-to-date as possible.
 Currently, the data comes from a combination of NVD and Kubernetes GitHub issues.

 Though this repository is meant to be a single source of truth, there may be mistakes.
 We try to keep everything as accurate and up-to-date